joshlf/rpn/README.md

 <b>unary operators</b>
 c negation
 ~ bitwise not
-d duplicate the value on the top of the stack
+dup duplicate the value on the top of the stack
 (ie, 1 d ==> 1 1)
-p print the top value on the stack
+pop pop the top value off of the stack and discard it print print the top value on the stack

 <b>other</b>
-q quit
+quit

 theory
 ======